saijananiganesan/AudioRama/README.md

 # AudioRama
-An audio book recommendation engine for Audible users.
+An audio book recommendation engine for Audible and audiobook users.

 ## Project objective
-- `1.` Develop a recommendation engine for audio books, exclusively for Audible listeners.
+- `1.` Develop a recommendation engine for audiobooks based on data from Audible and LibriVox.

 ## List of files and directories:
 - `data` list of raw files